 What are Fiddleheads?

-Fiddleheads are baby ferns that have yet to unravel their leafy greens.
+Fiddleheads are baby ostrich ferns that have yet to unravel their leafy greens.
 You can find them growing in wet wild areas like ravines, valleys, shady forest areas, and even ditches.
-Once they uncurl and become ferns they are no longer good to eat so get at the store while you can!
+Once they uncurl and become ferns they are no longer good to eat so get them at the store or farmers market while you can!

 I don’t recommend foraging for your own because there are only a few varieties that are edible and the others tend to be a little poisonous… more on that later!